Skip to main content

 UBL UK

-Table notes: rates sourced from Moneyfacts on 31 October 2025.
-Provider customer score is based on savers' overall satisfaction with the brand and how likely they are to recommend it to others. n/a means sample size was too small for us to generate a provider score (a) Offers 5% AER up to £3,000.
+Table notes: rates sourced from Moneyfacts on 1 April 2026. (a) 5% AER on balances up to £3,000 for 12 months, after which funds transfer to a Cahoot Savings Account at 1%.
+Provider customer score is based on savers' overall satisfaction with the brand and how likely they are to recommend it to others. n/a means the sample size was too small for us to generate a provider score.

 Compare savings accounts